The command line interface helps you create, run, and deploy new apps. The main command

-Running in a headless mode first requires authenticating using the
+Running in a headless mode first requires authorization using the

 --auth flag and passing along a user token.
-This will generate the authentication credentials required in a
+This will generate the authorization credentials required in a

 ~/.slack directory.
-Removing this directory will remove the authentication.
+Removing this directory will remove the authorization.

 slack command can be run as normal and will use the established auth.